"Illuminance" Gallery Talk

 The Illuminance Gallery Talk will be FREE and open to the public on Saturday, August 10 from 3:00 PM – 5:00 PM at the Buddy Holly Center.

-On the first Friday of December, the Buddy Holly Center invites the community to participate in Lubbock’s First Friday Art Trail, an event held on the first Friday of every month in venues around the city.
+On the first Friday of April, the Buddy Holly Center would like to welcome the participants of the Texas Association of Museums & the New Mexico Association of Museums Annual Meeting and invites them with the community to participate in Lubbock’s First Friday Art Trail, an event held on the first Friday of every month in venues around the city, organized by The Louise Hopkins Underwood Center for the Arts.
 Galleries, restaurants and businesses open FREE of charge to display local and regional visual and performing art.
 A free trolley service to and from venues will be offered.

 The First Friday Art Trail works to promote art and outreach within the community of Lubbock by providing an opportunity to enjoy fine art and entertainment.
-On Friday, December 6, 2013 the Buddy Holly Center will be open from 6:00 p.m. – 9:00 p.m. for patrons to view its exhibits.
-There will be FREE admission and a Monoprinting Activity in the Education Space.
-Refreshments and a cash bar will also be provided.
+On Friday, April 4, 2014 the Buddy Holly Center will be open from 6:00 p.m. – 9:00 p.m. for patrons to view its exhibits.
+There will be FREE admission, a cash bar and refreshments.
 For more information on the First Friday Art Trail visit www.ffat.org.